chicio/ID3TagEditor/README.md

 The above methods use the `ID3Tag` class to describe a valid ID3 tag.
 The class contains various properties that could be used to read/write a tag to the mp3 file.
-Two versions of the tag are supported.
+Three versions of the tag are supported.
 They are described in the `ID3Version` enum:

 * version 2.2, described by the enum value `.version2`
 * version 2.3, described by the enum value `.version3`
+* version 2.4, described by the enum value `.version4`

 The ID3 supported properties are:

 * `version`, as previously described
 * `artist`, as a string containing the name of the song's artists
 * `albumArtist`, as a string containing additional info about the artists
+* `album`, as a string containing the album title
 * `title`, as a string containing the title of the song
+* `recordingDateTime`, as an object composed by two other properties:
+    * `date` as a `RecordingDate` object with three fields:
+        * `day`, as a number that represents the recording day
+        * `month`, as a number that represents the recording month
+        * `year`, as a number that represents the recording year
+    * `time` as a `RecordingTime` object with two fields:
+        * `hour`, as a number that represents the recording hour
+        * `minute`, as a number that represents the recording minute
 * `trackPosition`, as a `TrackPositionInSet` object containing the position of the track in the recording and the total number of track in the recordings
-* `album`, as a string containing the album title
-* `year`, as a string containing the year of the recording
 * `genre`, as a `Genre` object containing the `ID3Genre` identifier and/or a `description` of the song's genre
 * `attachedPictures`, as an array of `AttachedPicture` objects containing the `Data` of an image, the `ID3PictureType` and the `ID3PictureFormat`

 Only the `version` field is mandatory.
 The other fields are optional.
 The field `artist`,  `albumArtist`, `title` and `album` are encoded/saved using Unicode 16 bit string (as requested by specification).
-The library is also able to read text frame wrongly encoded with Unicode (for example year must always be a ISO88591 string).
+The library is also able to read text frame wrongly encoded with Unicode (for example recordingDateTime must always be a ISO88591 string).

 ***